castholm/zigglgen/README.md

 | `GLfloat`             | `Float`                      |
 | `GL_ARB_clip_control` | `Extension.ARB_clip_control` |

-Please note that zigglgen currently only supports the nightly 0.11.0-dev builds of Zig and that generated code might not work with earlier versions of the compiler.
+Please note that zigglgen currently only officially supports the nightly 0.11.0-dev builds of Zig.
+Generated code is not guaranteed to work with earlier versions of the compiler.

 ### Initialization